Block Filters

 blocks.getSaveElement

 A filter that applies to the result of a block’s save function.
-This filter is used to replace or extend the element, for example using React.cloneElement to modify the element’s props or replace its children, or returning an entirely new element.
+This filter is used to replace or extend the element, for example using React.cloneElement to modify the element’s props, replace its children, or return an entirely new element.

 function wrapCoverBlockInContainer( element, blockType, attributes ) {